semgrep/semgrep-docs/docs/semgrep-app/sso.md

 ### Setting up SAML SSO with Azure Active Directory

 <!--
-Semgrep App doesn't have an integration app in Azure AD the way it does with Slack and GitHub.
+Semgrep Cloud Platform doesn't have an integration app in Azure AD the way it does with Slack and GitHub.
 So, the user has to create a custom app (integration) for SAML SSO.
 We only use SOME steps in the documentation for Azure, so we'll have to make our own guide.